["plan"]

 The beautiful Cherry Blossom cocktail in a rocks glass garnished with fresh cherries for an extra pop of color

 Ganbei, friends!
-Let us know which Chinese New Year drink was your favorite, and remember to tag us in your Instagram pics.
+Let us know which Chinese New Year drink was your favorite and remember to tag us in your Instagram pics (opens in new window).
 Love articles like these?
-Sign up for our newsletter, so we can send it straight to your inbox.
+Sign up for our newsletter, so we can keep you in the mix.

 FREQUENTLY ASKED QUESTIONS

 The Lunar New Year, also called Chinese New Year, is celebrated on the second new moon after the winter solstice, aligning with the lunar calendar.
-In 2025, Lunar New Year falls on Wednesday, January 29th, marking the beginning of the Year of the Wood Snake.
 Festivities traditionally continue for 15 days, culminating in the Lantern Festival.

 2025 ushers in the Year of the Wood Snake, starting on January 29th, 2025, and ending on February 16th, 2026.
 Those born in Snake years are often seen as wise, intuitive, and enigmatic, with a strong sense of determination.
 The Wood element adds traits like creativity and adaptability, symbolising growth and resilience in the year ahead.

 Baijiu is a white spirit made by distilling sorghum, and other grains like rice and wheat.
-It is the most popular hard tack in China.
-However, mixed drink like the Chit-Chat Toddy and Gunfire cocktail are also widely enjoyed.
+It is the most popular liquor in China.
+Mixed drinks like the Chit-Chat Toddy and Gunfire cocktail are also widely enjoyed.

 The most popular cocktail in China varies depending on the region, but internationally inspired drinks like the Lychee Martini and modern creations with Chinese liquors, such as Baijiu Sour, stand out.
 Baijiu, the country’s beloved distilled liquor, is often the star ingredient in local cocktails due to its bold, distinctive flavor.
 Additionally, cocktails incorporating lychee, jasmine, or tea are favorites, reflecting China's culinary heritage and offering a delightful balance of familiar flavors with a modern twist.